| Special

 can see explicitly how the step-by-step instruction in the LabWrite

 PostLab guide has been applied to a completed lab report.
+There are lab reports from a variety of fields.

 There are both hypothetical and descriptive reports and reports using